UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_Wales/Hospital datasets/NHSW Hospital datasets_intro.md

 The hospital datasets were linked either by NHS number or a combination of alternative patient identifiable fields; **all five hospital datasets will be available in the UK LLC TRE**.

-**Table 1** Names, temporal coverage and availability of hospital datasets in the UK LLC TRE (the datasets in italics are retired)
+**Table 1** Names, temporal coverage and availability of hospital datasets in the UK LLC TRE

 | **Name in TRE**|**Full name**|**Domain**|**From**|**Until**|**Data available in TRE<sup>1</sup>** |
 |---|:---:|:---:|:---:|:---:|:---:|